 Research & Design Works

-NOTE: Due to confidentiality, I can’t share everything in full detail.
-The examples below showcase the types of artifacts I create and how I use them to drive design decisions, across workflows, interfaces, and high-stakes touchpoints where clarity and trust matter.
-Some examples are anonymised or simplified to protect sensitive details
+NOTE: Due to confidentiality agreements, I can't share everything in full detail.
+The examples below show the types of artefacts I create & how I use them to drive design decisions – across AI workflows, enterprise interfaces, and high-stakes touchpoints where clarity and trust matter most.
+Some examples are anonymised or simplified to protect sensitive details.

 User flow diagram

-User flows help me map the steps and decision points users move through to complete a task, especially where journeys branch, require confirmation, or can fail.
-I use flows to identify friction, reduce ambiguity, and design consistent outcomes across key states (success, empty, error, recovery).
+User flows help me map the full journey a user takes to complete a task — especially where paths branch, require confirmation, or can fail.
+I use flows to identify friction early, reduce ambiguity at decision points, and design consistent outcomes across all key states: success, error, empty, and recovery.

-Journey maps help me see the experience end-to-end, what users are trying to achieve, where they get stuck, and what emotions show up at key moments.
-I pair journeys with personas to keep decisions grounded in real behavior, not assumptions.
+Journey maps help me see the experience from the user's point of view, like what they're trying to achieve, where they get stuck, and what they're feeling at each stage.
+I pair journey maps with personas to keep design decisions grounded in real behaviour, not assumptions.

 Interaction design sketches

 Early sketches help me explore layout, hierarchy, and interaction patterns before committing to high-fidelity design.
-This is where I validate how users will move through the experience, what information they need at each moment, and how to reduce cognitive load, so later designs are faster to build and easier to use.
+This is where I work out how users will move through the experience, what information they need at each moment, and how to reduce cognitive load, so that later designs are faster to build and easier to use.

 Usability testing